-2. Details of all authors including name and address of the institutions
+2. Details of all authors including the name and address of the institutions

 3. Name and address of the author to whom the proofs and correspondence should be sent (corresponding author).

 · Illustrations: Three copies of all figures or photographs should be included with the submitted manuscript.
-Figures must be as simple as possible, 2D, black and white with clear background.
-Figure number, name of senior author and an arrow indicating (TOP) should be typed on a gummed label and affixed to the back of each illustration.
+The figures must be simple and clear.
+Figure number, name of the senior author, and an arrow indicating (TOP) should be typed on a gummed label and affixed to the back of each illustration.
 All illustrations (figures) must be numbered as cited in the text in consecutive numerical order, in Arabic numbers.
-Photographs must be high-contrast, glossy black and white (when colors are unnecessary) prints and mounted with preferred size between10X13 And13X18 cm.
+Photographs must be high-contrast, with preferred size between10X13 And13X18 cm.

 · Legends: Capitations for the figures must be typed; double- spaced and must not appear on the figures.

 · References: List references, double-spaced in consecutive numerical order of citation in the manuscript, not alphabetically.
 Unpublished data will not be accepted as references.
 References should follow the examples: